mflx/academic-kickstart-alt/content/authors/admin/_index.md

 - Visitors
 ---

 Digital Product Manager and Product Lead in Startups for over a decade.
-Now Coaching, Training and Consulting for Digital Product Management.
+Now Coaching and Consulting Lead at Leanovate.
 Based in Berlin.

 Things I do:

 * Coaching and Consulting in Product Management, Strategy, Scaling
 * Trainings in [Agile Product Management and Product Leadership](https://www.leanovate.de/training/produkt/)
-* Cross-Functional Product Development Team available with Leanovate
 * Interim roles
 * [Agile Camp Berlin](https://agile-camp-berlin.com/) founding team member